 While those foods give you the most “bang for your buck,” even leaner fish like tilapia, mahi-mahi, and flounder offer around 200 mg, which is much more than other proteins.

 Visit Our Raleigh Seafood Restaurant for Delicious Fresh Fish

 If you don’t want to cook, but you still want a healthier meal, visit us at the Farmers Market.
 While we’re known as the best Calabash seafood restaurant in Raleigh, we also have delicious broiled seafood plates for a lighter option!
-Check out our menu and call us at 919-833-4661 for a carry out!
+Check out our menu and order online for a carry-out!